Lionfish Removal

 • Everglades National Park and Dry Tortugas National Park (these National Parks are not within the sanctuary, but are within Monroe County)

-• Manmade Canals in Unincorporated Monroe County & City of Marathon
+• Man made canals in unincorporated Monroe County and city of Marathon

-• Beaches, Piers, Bridges – Within 100 yards of a public swimming beach, any commercial or public fishing pier, or any part of a bridge from which public fishing is allowed
+• Beaches, piers, bridges – Within 300 feet (100 yards) of a public swimming beach, any commercial or public fishing pier, or any part of a bridge from which public fishing is allowed

-• Jetties – Within 100 feet of any part of a jetty that is above the surface of the sea, except for the last 500 yards of a jetty that extends more than 1,500 yards from the shoreline
+• Jetties – Within 100 feet of any part of a jetty that is above the surface of the sea, except for the last 1,500 feet (500 yards) of a jetty that extends more than 4,500 feet (1,500 yards) from the shoreline

 Possession of Spearfishing Equipment